2021 San Jose shooting: Shooting and house arson

-At 6:33 a.m. the San Jose Fire Department received a call to respond to the VTA facility, though the first caller did not mention anything about an active shooter incident, according to dispatch audio.
+At 6:33 a.m., the San Jose Fire Department received a call to respond to the VTA facility.
+According to dispatch audio, this caller did not mention anything about an active shooter incident.
 A minute later, Santa Clara County authorities received 9-1-1 calls about shots being fired at the VTA facility.
 Sheriff's deputies and city police officers responded from their nearby offices.
 When they arrived at 6:35 a.m., they found multiple people shot.

 The shooting occurred in two separate buildings at the maintenance yard during the busiest time of day: a shift change in which employees from the overnight and morning shifts overlapped.
 Over 100 people were at the facility at the time of the shooting, according to the sheriff.
 The shooting began in a conference room in Building B, on the western side of the yard, during a power crew meeting with the local Amalgamated Transit Union president, who was spared.
 The gunman then walked over to Building A on the eastern side, where he continued firing.
 Police and witnesses later said the gunman targeted some of his victims and spared others from being shot.

-At 6:36 a.m., the fire at the gunman's house was first reported by a passerby.
+At 6:36 a.m., the fire at the gunman's house was reported to emergency services by a passerby.
 Two minutes later, the fire department responded to the home in South San Jose, about 8 mi away from the VTA facility, and discovered hundreds of rounds of ammunition and a gas can there.
 The house sustained heavy damage from the fire, with the second floor collapsing from the heat of the blaze.

 At the same time the house fire was reported, the fire department received another call confirming there was an active shooter at the facility.
 At 6:38 a.m., responding officers heard more shots being fired.
 About ten minutes after the first 9-1-1 calls were received, dispatchers reported the final sounds of gunshots.
 At 6:43 a.m., officers closed in on the gunman as he killed himself on the third floor of Building A, between administrative offices and the operations control room.
-According to the sheriff on June 1, the gunman fatally shot himself twice: first under the chin, then in the side of the head.
+According to the Sheriff, the gunman fired two fatal shots: first under his chin, then in the side of his head.